Marwolaeth/EmbeddingsTools.jl/README.md

 ### Loading Word Embeddings

 The original goal of the package was to allow users to read local embedding vectors in Julia.
 We discovered that this feature was quite limited in **Embeddings.jl**.
-For example, a user can manually download an embedding table from [the FastTex repository](https://fasttext.cc/docs/en/crawl-vectors.html) or [RusVectōrēs project](https://rusvectores.org/en/) (a collection of Ukrainian and Russian embeddings). and then read it into Julia using:
+For example, a user can manually download an embedding table from [the FastText repository](https://fasttext.cc/docs/en/crawl-vectors.html) or [RusVectōrēs project](https://rusvectores.org/en/) (a collection of Ukrainian and Russian embeddings). and then read it into Julia using:

 ```julia
 using EmbeddingsTools